variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-27-fascinated-by-disease---or-fascinated-by-wellness-this-makes-all-the-difference.md

 She didn’t care.

-If there was a drug that had the same results it would be of the greatest breakthroughs in modern medicine&nbsp; in decades.
+If there was a drug that had the same results it would be of the greatest breakthroughs in modern medicine  in decades.

 But nope…she wasn’t interested at all.